 Processions

 However, the festival is not celebrated behind closed doors.
-Like many things Thai, this too is a boisterous public celebration, and one not for the faint-hearted.
-The Vegetarian Festival in Phuket involves processions wherein devotees perform self mutilation and all other kinds of torture on themselves to shift ill-luck and evil from other worshipers onto themselves.
+Like many things Thai, this too is a boisterous public celebration, and one not for the fainthearted.
+The Phuket Vegetarian Festival 2024 will involve processions wherein devotees perform self mutilation and all other kinds of torture on themselves to shift ill-luck and evil from other worshippers onto themselves.
 They believe that by doing so, they can bring good luck to the community.

 Expect vibrant and chaotic processions, with firecrackers being thrown around, lion dances, and coal-walking.
 You may find people with their cheeks pierced with spears, knives and other paraphernalia.
 Though it may seem bizarre and even scary to some, and the shutterbugs click away relentlessly, this is not a tourism propaganda.
 The festival has been celebrated by locals for more than two centuries and each mutilation is their way of sacrificing for the good of the general community.